 - Fairings are clean

 - Scuppers are clear

 - Clamps and caulking around vents and other protrusions are secure

 Regardless of the material used for your roof, periodic inspections are a great idea.
 It can be easy to get blindsided by a roof breakdown if you aren’t actively monitoring your roofing system.
 Unsure what to ask during a roofing inspection to ensure that you are getting the most out of it?
-Learn about the eight essential question you should be asking your roof inspector here.
+Learn about the eight essential questions you should be asking your roof inspector here.